Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Related work

 \section{Related work}

 While our method applies to arbitrary videos, several works focus on generating symbolic music for specific types of videos, such as those featuring human movements like dancing or instrumental performances.
 The Foley Music model~\cite{foley} generates MIDI from videos of musicians by processing body keypoint movements using a Graph Convolutional Network~\cite{gcn} and a Transformer~\cite{transformer}.
-Similarly, Koepke et al.~\shortcite{sighttosound} and Su et al.~\shortcite{audeo} use deep neural networks with residual connections to generate symbolic music from videos of finger movements on piano keyboards.
+Similarly, Koepke et al.~\cite{sighttosound} and Su et al.~\cite{audeo} use deep neural networks with residual connections to generate symbolic music from videos of finger movements on piano keyboards.
 Due to their specialized nature, these approaches rely on datasets containing video-MIDI pairs, however, these datasets typically contain fewer than 1k samples~\cite{music_dataset,video_midi_dataset,sighttosound,audeo}.
 The RhythmicNet model employs a multi-stage process to generate music from dance videos by predicting beats and style, generating a drum track, and subsequently creating multitrack music~\cite{rhythmicnet}.

 Some studies explore the more general task of generating symbolic music for arbitrary videos.
-The most similar to our approach, the Controllable Music Transformer (CMT), generates music based on video features such as motion speed, motion saliency, and timing~\cite{di}.
-CMT employs the Lakh Pianoroll Dataset \cite{lpd}, the same dataset we use, and processes music using an extended Compound Word representation, where each token encodes type, beat/bar marking, note strength, note density, instrument, pitch, and duration~\cite{compound_words}.
-While this representation reduces sequence length, it significantly increases input dimensionality.
-Consequently, CMT uses a low temporal resolution of four ticks per beat, translating to a time resolution of 125 milliseconds for a song at 120 beats per minute.
-Furthermore, note events align precisely with beat subdivisions, whereas human performance naturally deviates from beat subdivisions due to expressive timing~\cite{expressive_timing}.
-In contrast, our model utilizes an event-based representation with independent time shift tokens at an 8\,ms resolution.
-This resolution is sufficient to capture musical nuance while maintaining absolute time rather than rigid beat subdivisions~\cite{event_encoding}.
-Additionally, unlike CMT, our model integrates high-level emotional conditioning alongside low-level temporal features.
+The Controllable Music Transformer (CMT) generates music based on video features such as motion speed, motion saliency, and timing~\cite{di}.
+It processes music using an extended Compound Word representation, where each token encodes type, beat/bar marking, note strength, note density, instrument, pitch, and duration~\cite{compound_words}.